 Sense of connection and polarity

-When using an analog ammeter, avoid using a size smaller than the current.
-Necessary to determine by calculation an order of magnitude of this intensity and choose size accordingly.
-If we have no idea of the magnitude of the intensity that we are going to measure, it is desirable to leave of the highest caliber, generally sufficient.
-This gives an idea of the current flowing through the circuit.
+When using an analog amp, avoid using a caliber smaller than the current intensity.
+This requires calculating an order of magnitude of this intensity and choosing the caliber accordingly.
+If you have no idea of the order of magnitude of the intensity that you will measure, it is desirable to start from the highest caliber, usually sufficient.
+This gives you an idea of the current flowing through the circuit.

 Then the caliber is reduced to the smallest possible caliber, while keeping a value higher than the measured current.
 However, it is necessary to change the caliber carefully, for example by cutting off the current or shunting the ampmeter during the change of caliber of the device, especially if the circuit is inductive.